baptistecdr/aria2-extensions/README.md

 Aria2 Integration allows you to redirect downloads to your Aria2 server.
 This setting can be tuned in the extension's preferences :

-- You can enable/disable this functionality</li>
+- You can enable/disable this functionality
-- You can exclude some protocols, sites or/and file types</li>
+- You can exclude some protocols, sites or/and file types

 In addition, you can send download links via the context menus:

-- Right click on a link and select your server in "Download with Aria2"</li>
+- Right click on a link and select your server in "Download with Aria2"
-- Right click on multiple text links and select you server in "Download with Aria2"</li>
+- Right click on multiple text links and select you server in "Download with Aria2"

 By clicking on the extension icon, a popup appear.
 You can see the progress of each Aria2 server:

-- Total download/upload speed</li>
+- Total download/upload speed
-- Progress of each task and possibility to pause/resume/delete</li>
+- Progress of each task and possibility to pause/resume/delete
-- Delete all finished tasks</li>
+- Delete all finished tasks
-- Add links, torrent files, magnets link/files</li>
+- Add links, torrent files, magnets link/files
-- A quick settings to enable/disable download redirection</li>
+- A quick settings to enable/disable download redirection

 Finally, the extension is available in light/dark theme depending on your system preferences and you can add multiple servers in the extension's preferences.